L4Re/l4re.org/src/use-cases/rtc/index.rst

 ``x86-legacy.devs`` describes some of the always existing devices in an x86-based system and can be found `here <https://github.com/kernkonzept/io/tree/master/io/configs/x86-legacy.devs>`_.

-``vbus.io`` creates a virtual bus for the emmc drvier, using this content:
+``vbus.io`` creates a virtual bus for the rtc service, using this content:

 .. sourcecode:: lua
    :linenos: